 In the Bachelor of Science, you will study a range of scientific units that equip you with skills and knowledge to apply science to help solve current and future medical, environmental, industrial and technology problems.
 You will also gain strong transferrable skills such as problem-solving and critical thinking.

 Your first year of study incorporates skills-focused units that develop your field and laboratory abilities that are useful for research, and valuable for your future career.
 The units you study provide you with a solid foundation in scientific skills and knowledge.
-You will choose a major in applied biology or applied chemistry.

 STRONG CAREER OPPORTUNITIES